waynegraham/registry.clir.org/_projects/2012-southern-architect-and-building-news-indexing-as-ac.md

 ---
 layout: project
-title: "Southern Architect and Building News: Indexing as Access to an Early Architectural Journal"
+title: Southern Architect and Building News: Indexing as Access to an Early Architectural Journal
 ---